kumahq/kuma-website/docs/README.md

 ::: slot news

-**Kuma 1.0.4 has been released!** With one-click transparent proxying support for VMs in universal mode, a new Retry policy and many other improvements! &mdash; [Get Started](/install/)
+**Kuma 1.0.5 has been released!** With one-click transparent proxying support for VMs in universal mode, a new Retry policy and performance improvements! &mdash; [Get Started](/install/)

 :::